Gipphe/ualf/README.md

 ## Compatibility

-This package should be compatible all the way down to Node 4 and IE9, but is only tested with Node 8 and up.
+This package is compatible with Node versions all the way down to 8.11.1.

 ## Changelog